Key Ideas about this Work of Art

-- Typically these pendants are human-like figures with bird-like features.
-They are combined with the shape of an ax, an important tool in ancient American culture.
+- Typically these pendants are humanlike figures with birdlike features.
+They are combined with the shape of an axe, an important tool in ancient American culture.

 - Jadeite pendants such as this one have been found placed as offerings in burial tombs.
 In some instances the pendants were discovered on the neck of the deceased.

 Jadeite and similar greenstones were used in a wide variety of items that were worn as emblems of social and political power.
-One of the most common forms was the ax god pendant, which was suspended from a cord worn like a necklace.
-The name “ax god” comes from the form of the pendant, which is the same shape as the traditional stone chopping tool, or ax.
-Axes, also known as celts in Mesoamerica, were important tools to the people of Ancient Mesoamerica.
-The curved bottom of the pendant is the part that represents the shape of the ax.
+One of the most common forms was the axe god pendant, which was suspended from a cord worn like a necklace.
+The name axe god comes from the form of the pendant, which is the same shape as the traditional stone chopping tool, or axe.
+Axes, also known as celts in Mesoamerica, were important tools to the people of ancient Mesoamerica.
+The curved bottom of the pendant is the part that represents the shape of the axe.

 tags: fashion, function, power